What is a stimulus? – Stimuli in research

-When it comes to biometrics, stimuli are the items used to evoke a reaction from participants or respondents in a study.
+When it comes to human behavior research, stimuli are the items used to evoke a reaction from participants or respondents in a study.
 Stimuli may come in a range of formats including audio, visual or physical.

 So what is stimulus?
 Stimuli (or stimulus in singular form) are the bedrock of the research study.
 It’s vital to understand what the stimulus is, and how to utilize it most effectively.